Volodymyr Levin

 Volodymyr Illich Levin (Володимир Ілліч Левін; born 1 June 1970) is a Ukrainian politician and businessman.
 In 2017 he became chairman of Desna Chernihiv.

 Biography

 Levin was born in Kyiv and he is a Member of the Kyiv City Council of the VIII convocation (Solidarity faction).Also Member of the Council of Entrepreneurs under the Cabinet of Ministers of Ukraine, member of the Public Council under the Ministry of Finance of Ukraine, Vice-President of the Ukrainian Market, President of the Chernihiv Desna Football Club.
 He is also a Member of the Standing Committee on Budget and Socio-Economic Development of the Kyiv City Council.

 Economic studies

 Since 2019, Volodymyr Levin has been working on the technical implementation of Universal Basic Income (UBI).
-He is currently stating that the war in Ukraine is the perfect opportunity to implement UBI.
+He is currently stating that the Russian invasion of Ukraine is the perfect opportunity to implement UBI.
 He has written 4 papers discussing and explaining how can it be implemented.